Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Self-Dual Abelian Codes in

 Let $q$ be a prime power and let $j$ be a positive integer.
 The pair $(j,q)$ is said to be {\em oddly good} if $j$ divides $q^t+1$ for some odd integer $t\geq 1$, and {\em evenly good} if $j$ divides $q^t+1$ for some even integer $t\geq 2$.
 It is said to be {\em good} if it is oddly good or evenly good, and {\em bad} otherwise.
-In the case where $q$ is a power of $2$, these notions have been introduced in \cite{JLX2011}, \cite{JLLX2012}, and \cite{JLS2012}.
-The following properties extend in a straightforward manner to the case where $q$ is a power of an odd prime, and the proof is omitted.
+The characterization of good and oddly-good pairs of integers can be found in \cite{J2018}, \cite{JLX2011}, \cite{JLLX2012}, \cite{JLS2012}, and \cite{M1997}.

 Let $\chi$ and $\lambda$ be functions defined on the pair $(j,q)$, where $j$ is a positive integer, as follows.

 and